microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 __Note:__ Azure API for FHIR supports _almost_ all Resource-specific search parameters defined by the FHIR specification.
 The Resource-specific search parameters that are not supported are listed here: [FHIR R4 Unsupported Search Parameters](https://github.com/microsoft/fhir-server/blob/main/src/Microsoft.Health.Fhir.Core/Data/R4/unsupported-search-parameters.json).

-## Step 2 - Perform both Common and Composite Searches
+## Step 2 - Perform Composite Searches
 Composite search allows you to search against value pairs.
 For example, if you were searching for a height observation where the person was 60 inches, you would want to make sure that a single component of the observation contained the code ```bodyheight``` and the value of `60`.

 Azure API for FHIR supports the following search parameter type pairings: